Azure/azure-sdk-for-python/doc/dev/pylint_checking.md

 # Pylint Warnings and Where to Find Them

-Info on the custom pylint checkers [here](https://github.com/Azure/azure-sdk-tools/tree/main/tools/pylint-extensions/azure-pylint-guidelines-checker).
+Info on the custom pylint checkers [here](https://github.com/Azure/azure-sdk-tools/blob/main/tools/pylint-extensions/azure-pylint-guidelines-checker).

 In addition to being a part of the CI, the custom pylint checkers are also integrated into ApiView and will show as warnings there.

 ## Next Pylint

 There is now a new step on the CI pipeline called `Run Pylint Next`.
-This is merely a duplicate of the `Run Pylint` step with the exception that `Run Pylint Next` has the newer version of pylint and the newer version of the custom pylint checkers.
+This is merely a duplicate of the `Run Pylint` step with the exception that `Run Pylint Next` has the newer versions of pylint and the custom pylint checkers.

 This next-pylint env can also be run locally through tox: